USSSA League Format

 - ISA League FormatISA (Independent Softball Association) is one of several regional or specialty sanctioning bodies for slow-pitch softball, maintaining its own bat-certification standard and rule variations that a team must confirm separately from USSSA or USA Softball requirements.

 - USSSA vs ASA RatingUSSSA and ASA (now USA Softball) are the two major bat-certification standards in softball.
-USSSA allows a higher BPF (up to 1.21) than ASA/USA Softball (1.20), so the same bat may be legal in one but not the other.
+USSSA allows a higher BPF (up to 1.21) than ASA/USA Softball (1.20).
+As a result, the same bat may be legal in one but not the other.

 - Bat CertificationBat certification is official approval from a sanctioning body (ASA/USA Softball, USSSA, NSA, ISA, etc.) confirming a bat meets performance and safety standards for league play.